Arrays allow you to store multiple elements in a single object, and each element can be accessed using its index.

 It will NOT mutate the original array.
 A new array will be created instead.

-to start getting the elements from the first position - Pass the
+• Pass the start index 0 to start getting the elements from the first position

-to get the first n elements - If the
+• Pass the end index n to get the first n elements

 Code